Ob1WanKenObi/Weather-App/README.md

 # Weather-App

-Uses the Openweather API to get the weather current weather updates for different cities of the world
+Uses the Openweather API to get the current weather updates for different cities of the world

 ### Preview
 ![Screenshot_75](https://user-images.githubusercontent.com/69324866/102906481-b3600980-449a-11eb-9f4e-be2a41190f88.png)